Bewn/cuteSharX/README.md

  Maybe look into xen

- aim to use modern tools and minimal dependencies. possiblt use runit but realistically systemd is more
+ aim to use modern tools and minimal dependencies. possibly fork void linux and use runit instead, but realistically systemd is useful and ubiquitous.